-From the Celebration of Freedom Ceremony honoring the 50th anniversary of the first major LGBTQ protest in the U.S. to the huge party on the Benjamin Franklin Parkway to fireworks over the Philadelphia Museum of Art, visitors and residents alike have tons of options for celebrating America's birthday.
+From the Celebration of Freedom Ceremony starting the morning off with patriotic tunes to the huge Party on the Parkway that goes down on the Benjamin Franklin Parkway to the fireworks shows over the Philadelphia Museum of Art and the Delaware River waterfront, visitors and residents alike have tons of options for celebrating this year.

 Plan your Independence Day celebration with our hour-by-hour guide to July 4th in Philadelphia below.

 Note: Most events during July 4th in Philadelphia are rain or shine, so be sure to get the most up-to-date information by following the accounts below on Twitter.

 The day’s kickoff begins at Independence Hall during a patriotic presentation.
 Honorees this year include Philly’s own Boyz II Men.
 As always, the morning includes a reading of the Declaration of Independence, followed by music and remarks.

 July 4, 2017, 10 a.m. – 5 p.m.

 On July 4th, the National Museum of American Jewish History invites guests inside, free of admission, for a day of celebration.
 Tour the museum, paint your own American flag, enjoy interactive spotlight talks, make Independence Day crafts and more.

 Thousands of participants will take to the streets of Philadelphia’s Historic District for The United States of America Independence Day Parade, a patriotic and colorful parade featuring marching bands, floats, military members and more.
 The parade kicks off at 5th and Chestnut streets.